 - Avoiding process servers by refusing to answer their door or phone calls

 - Continually changing attorneys

 In the end, these aggravating postponements could represent an outright unwillingness to mediate, let alone end a marriage.
 At some point, the more cooperative spouse may need to explore the option of divorce litigation to put an end to a soon-to-be ex-partner delaying the inevitable.

 Ending a marriage is difficult enough without having a spouse putting up non-stop obstacles.
-Retaining a skilled and aggressive family law attorney can help to speed up the process and take the first step towards a new chapter of life.
+Retaining a skilled family law attorney can help to speed up the process and take the first step towards a new chapter of life.